Category icon Shipping Calendar icon Jun 04, 2025

 In today’s fragmented market, a multi-carrier shipping strategy will help your brand stay competitive, protect your revenue, and build much-needed redundancy into your systems.

 Just a few years ago, partnering exclusively with UPS or FedEx felt like the safe move.
-But the parcel landscape in 2025 is far more complex.
+But the parcel landscape has become far more complex.
+Shippers are facing volatile rates, carriers are facing limited capacity, and we’re seeing many new players shaking the industry foundations.

-- Capacity is limited.
-During peak season, national carriers cap volume or raise rates with little notice.
+During peak season, and other times where carriers face limited capacity, national carriers cap volume or raise rates with little notice.

-- New players are rising.
-Amazon Logistics, gig carriers like UniUni and SpeedX, and even retailers like Walmart and Target now deliver parcels — often more efficiently than legacy carriers.
+There are new players rising in the industry, from Amazon Logistics to gig carriers like UniUni and SpeedX.
+Even retailers like Walmart and Target now deliver parcels, and often more efficiently than legacy carriers.

 The bottom line: relying on one or two carriers can lead to overpaying, slower deliveries, and a lack of leverage.